Prices can be under $200 per night for 2 ppl

 CLUB RARO RESORT

 Club Raro is located on the North/East coast of Rarotonga.
 A beachfront property only a few km’s from Avarua where you can explore the shallow lagoon or surf the great break close by.

-The property is a resort, catering to all travellers; couples, families and groups.
+The property is a resort, catering to all travellers; singles, couples, families and groups.
 There are many rooms here surrounding the central hub consisting of the lobby, restaurant, pool and bar heading through the resort towards the ocean.

-It is the most affordable resort accommodation in Rarotonga but this also means it’s busier with more travellers and staff which equals more daily noise.
+It is the most affordable resort accommodation in Rarotonga but this also means it’s busier with more travellers and staff accounting for more daily noise.
 I definitely got more of a social, party vibe while staying here and it would be easy to sit by the bar drinking cocktails for hours.
 The staff at the bar and pool area were funny and interactive with the guests providing some good laughs.

 Scooters and bikes are available for rent here but it is at a higher cost compared to anywhere else on the Island.
 You’ll have to leave the resort to find many other places for a much better price.